3.1 Matrix

 #> 9 10 11 12

-In addition the three arguments, you can add additional arguments that will be passed when applying the specified function.
-For example, to calculate the first quartile of each column,
+In addition to the three default arguments for the apply() function, you can add more arguments that will be passed when applying the specified function, i.e. the original third argument.
+For example, to calculate the first quantile of each column,

 apply(x, 2, quantile, 0.25)